Last Updated on

-Ask breeders about these conditions and if their cats have been tested for ones which can be tested for (such as polycystic kidney disease).
-Responsible breeders recognise take steps to test, and if necessary, remove breeding cats from the pool if they are at risk of passing on inherited conditions.
+Ask breeders about these conditions and if their cats have been tested for ones which can be tested for.
+Responsible breeders recognise potential inherited diseases and will take steps to test, and if necessary, remove breeding cats from the pool if they are at risk of passing on inherited conditions.

 Buying a purebred cat

 Purebred cats should only be purchased from a registered cat breeder.
-This means they are registered with a relevant cat council which can be verified.
-This helps to ensure they abide by the council’s code of ethics, and all cats are registered purebred Maine Coons.
+This means they are registered with a relevant cat council such as the Cat Fanciers Association (CFA) or The International Cat Association (TICA) which can be verified.
+Registered breeders must abide by the council’s code of ethics, and all cats are registered purebred Maine Coons.
 If possible, ask for references from people who have purchased a Maine Coon from the breeder.

 Kittens should not leave the breeder until they are at least 12 weeks old.
 They need this time with their mother and siblings to learn socialisation and wait until they have had at least two of their vaccinations.

 If you would like to show the cat, let the breeder know.
-Many breeders sell pet-quality purebred cats, which means they don’t fit the breed standard perfectly.
-It is almost always a minor ‘flaw’ such as a kinked tail or a minor fault in their colour and doesn’t reflect the health or personality of the cat.
+Many breeders sell pet-quality purebred cats, which means they don’t fit the breed standard perfectly and is almost always due to a minor flaw such as a kinked tail or a minor fault in their colour and doesn’t reflect the health or personality of the cat.
 Show quality cats should be just that but usually come at a higher cost.

-Looking after your cat’s teeth is important not only for dental health but overall health, particularly as Maine Coons may develop periodontal disease from an early age.
+Dental care is important, particularly as Maine Coons can develop periodontal disease from an early age.

 Maine Coons are very adaptable and will be happy with single-person homes or in families, with or without other animals, providing the animals are accepting of cats.

-They do like company whether it be human or another cat or dog, and even though they are a large cat, they can happily live in apartments as well as they can in family homes.
+They do like company whether it be human or another cat or dog, and even though they are a large cat, they can happily live in apartments as well as they can in family homes as long as they are provided with an enriching environment.
 If you are out for long periods, consider two cats.